uniquetrij/CarND-T2-P5-MPC/README.md

 ```

-These values are then passed on to the model for solving using the `Solve()` method.
+These values are then passed on to the model for solving using the `MPC::Solve()` method.

 ### Designing The Error Cost Function